finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

 > CleardownModuleResponse patchCleardownModule(scope, code, cleardownModuleCode, operation)

-[EXPERIMENTAL] PatchCleardownModule: Patch a Cleardown Module
+[EARLY ACCESS] PatchCleardownModule: Patch a Cleardown Module

 Update fields on a Cleardown Module.
 The behaviour is defined by the JSON Patch specification.
 Currently supported fields are: DisplayName, Description, Rules.